 Cleaning Up After a Birds and Squirrels in Freehold, NJ

 Recently, a homeowner in Freehold, NJ, found himself with both a bird and squirrel infestation in his attic.
 It’s more common that you would think having different wildlife infesting a home at the same time.
 An entry point that’s good enough for one animal is often good enough for others.
-Our nuisance wildlife technicians had already come in to trap the squirrels.
-Once all the wildlife was removed, they located and sealed up the entry points that allowed the invading wildlife access to the attic.
+Our nuisance wildlife technicians had already come out and were able to successfully and safely remove all the birds and squirrels from the home, and seal up the entry points.

 Click the icons to see what our customers had to say.